-The Damnation Creek Trail is one of the trails most frequently recommended by park staff, visitors, and guidebooks.
+The Damnation Creek Trail is one of the trails in Redwood National and State Parks that is most frequently recommended by park staff, visitors, and guidebooks.
 It is, in fact, a really nice trail, with an 1100-foot elevation drop to add a little challenge, and a variety of pristine and very attractive woodland environments.
 Since it’s on a west-facing hill next to the ocean, the trail is often shrouded in fog from the summer marine layer, adding considerably to the primeval old-growth atmosphere.
-Even if it’s not fogged in, the Damnation Creek Trail makes an exceptional late-afternoon hike; when the sun is too low to illuminate other groves, leaving them in gloomy darkness, Damnation Creek’s hillside is still catching the golden light of the setting sun, a splendid sight.
+Even if it’s not fogged in, the Damnation Creek Trail makes an exceptional late-afternoon hike; when the sun is too low to illuminate other groves, leaving them in gloomy darkness, Damnation Creek’s hillside is still catching the golden light of the setting sun.

-The trail briefly runs alongside the Coastal Trail, which is actually a paved road, then crosses it.
-At this point, the traffic noise fades away and the redwoods get a lot smaller.
+Otherwise, cross the Coastal Trail and continue to descend on the Damnation Creek Trail.
+The traffic noise fades away and the redwoods get a lot smaller.
 It’s still a very attractive redwood forest, though, resembling the uplands of Prairie Creek with its light-colored redwood trunks and understory of light-green huckleberry and ferns.

 As the trail descends, the woods become more open and the giant huckleberry trees are replaced with normal-sized shrubs.
 The redwoods are a very light grey color, presumably bleached by the salt air; the color complements the light green of the understory.